Skip to main content

 Day 1-2: Arrival in Kano

-DAY 2: arrival in the second largest city in Nigeria, completion of entry formalities, and hotel check-in.
-Visit to Gidan Rumfa, the Emir of Kano’s Palace, dating back to the late 15th century.
-We will immerse ourselves in its rich history, among lavish rooms and lush courtyards.
-We continue the visit of Kano with the Makama Museum, housed in a traditional residence, and through the labyrinth of stalls in the lively and colorful Kurmi Market.
-To end the day, at sunset we will enjoy the view of the city from above from the sacred Dalla Hill.
-Dinner and overnight in Kano.
+DAY 2: Arrival in Kano, Nigeria’s second-largest city, followed by entry formalities and hotel check-in.
+We will visit Gidan Rumfa, the Emir of Kano’s palace, dating back to the late 15th century, and immerse ourselves in its rich history through grand courtyards and lavishly decorated halls.
+The exploration of the city continues with the Makama Museum, housed in a traditional residence, before wandering through the maze of stalls of the vibrant Kurmi Market.
+At sunset, we will enjoy panoramic views over the city from the sacred Dalla Hill.
+Dinner and overnight stay in Kano.

 Day 3: Kano

-Afternoon: walk through the historic center and along the mighty defensive walls of ancient Kano, before witnessing a spectacular demonstration of Dambe, a traditional martial art of the Hausa culture
+Afternoon: Walk through Kano’s historic center and along the imposing defensive walls of the ancient city, before attending a demonstration of Dambe, the traditional martial art of Hausa culture.

 Day 4: Dutse

-Morning: transfer to the city of Dutse, famous for its splendid architecture characterized by intricate and colorful decorative elements, and a visit to its crowded market
+Morning: Transfer to the city of Dutse, known for its remarkable architecture distinguished by intricate and colorful decorative details, followed by a visit to its lively local market.

 Day 5: Flight to Lagos